Akçaray: Second phase

 The first 4 stations of the Sekapark to Plajyolu section, the second phase of the line, were put into service on February 9, 2019.
 In November 2019, 4 more stations were added to the line and extended to Plajyolu.
 The tender for the extension line to Kuruçeşme was held in 2020.
+The extension to Kuruçeşme was opened on April 20, 2023.

 After the opening of the second stage of the line, it was announced that a free transfer agreement was signed with the cooperatives in the region for the 4 lines in the Alikahya neighborhood towards the Otogar direction.